Your Guide To Every Single Planetary Retrograde

-Even if you don't read your horoscope regularly, you've probably heard it before: Something mild goes wrong (an important call is dropped, a scheduled delivery arrives late), which prompts someone in the astrological know to say, "Mercury must be retrograde."
+Even if you don't read your horoscope regularly, you've probably heard it before: Something minor goes wrong (the wifi keeps cutting out, a delivery arrives late), which prompts some astology know-all to say, "Mercury must be retrograde."

 In other words, the planet Mercury has begun its regular period in which it appears to move backward in the sky, which in astrological circles is received as a time when matters of communication, logistics, and information are thrown into peril.
 After all, those are the areas of life that Mercury rules, so they're turned topsy-turvy when it seems to move in reverse.